Yusuf-Youssef/ecommerce-recommendation-engine/README.md

+Here's a comprehensive README file documenting the necessary information for evaluators.
+Feel free to adjust or expand upon it as needed:

+---

 # eCommerce Recommendation Engine

 ## Overview

 This project is an AI-powered recommendation engine designed to provide personalized product recommendations using collaborative filtering.
-The recommendation model is built using Singular Value Decomposition (SVD) and evaluated using metrics such as root-mean-square error (RMSE) and mean absolute error (MAE).
+The recommendation model is built using Singular Value Decomposition (SVD) and evaluated using metrics such as RMSE and MAE.
 This README provides instructions on how to set up the environment, run the scripts, and understand the evaluation process.

 ## Requirements